-After nine days of walking, around 15 meters from the E65 highway on Croatian territory, the group was stopped by 4 Croatian authorities wearing light green uniforms.
-The respondent describes this group as “Commandos”.
-They were ordered to stop and wait at the side of the road until the municipal police arrived.
-The group had to wait on the side of the road in the cold for around 2 hours before finally, a police vehicle arrived.
-After a quick search, the group was transferred to a nearby police station.
+After nine days of walking, around 15 meters away from the E65 highway on Croatian territory, the group was stopped by 4 Croatian men wearing light green uniforms.
+The respondent described this group as “Commandos”.
+They were ordered to stop and wait on the side of the road until the municipal police arrived.
+The respondent claimed that they had to wait on the side of the road in the cold for approximately 2 hours before a police vehicle arrived.
+After a quick search, the group was reportedly transferred to a nearby police station.

-In the police station, the clothes of all the group members were removed, and everyone was strip-searched thoroughly.
-In addition to that, their belongings and all the pockets of their clothes were also searched thoroughly by the officers.
+In the police station, the clothes of all the group members were removed, and everyone was reportedly strip-searched thoroughly.
+The respondent described that their belongings and all the pockets of their clothes were also searched thoroughly by the officers.

 “it’s like you are being robbed, that’s how they search your belongings and pockets, looking for any amount of money they can find”

-Afterward, one officer punched the respondent in the chest and kicked him on his foot.
+Afterwards, one officer reportedly punched the respondent in the chest and kicked him on his foot.
 All group members were then transferred to a small room inside the police station.
-The respondent claims that the room which had concrete flooring barely measured 5 square meters.
+The respondent claims that the room, which had concrete flooring, barely measured 5 square meters.
 The group was not provided with either blankets or their jackets.

 “the place was a police station, but the condition and how it looked like was like a prison, you wouldn’t even want to keep an animal in there”